-Fast rendering is a key requirement for an interaction-based approach like the one presented in this paper.
-In this section, we describe the implementation of a high-quality GPU-based ray casting algorithm for exploded views.
-Until recently, volume rendering on the graphics hardware was only possible using a multi-pass approach [23].
+Fast rendering is a key requirement for an interactionbased approach like the one presented in this paper.
+In this section, we describe the implementation of a highquality GPU-based ray casting algorithm for exploded views.
+Until recently, volume rendering on the graphics hardware was only possible using a multi-pass approach [21].

 This has changed with the advent of conditional loops and dynamic branching in shaders.
-Now it is possible to implement a fragment program which completely traverses a ray [31].
-Apart from the quality improvements, this allows for common acceleration techniques like early ray termination and empty-space skipping [18, 28].
+Now it is possible to implement a fragment program which completely traverses a ray [28].
+Apart from the quality improvements, this allows for common acceleration techniques like early ray termination.